 As detailed in tables, Nebraska's ambitious state goals are designed to ensure rigorous expectations for all learners and all subgroups.
 All subgroups share the overarching goal of "50 percent reduction of non-proficient students", though the manifestation of the 50 percent reduction is unique to each subgroup.
 The 50 percent reduction is grounded in baseline data specific to the subgroup, resulting in unique goals specific to subgroup needs.
 For example, in order to meet the state's math goal, all subgroups must exhibit a 50% reduction of non-proficient students.
-This 50 percent reduction means that the African American student subgroup must improve proficiency by 28.5 percent (43% to 71.5%), the Hispanic student subgroup must improve proficiency by 21.5 percent (57% to 78.5%), and the White student subgroup must improve by 10 percent (80-90%).
+This 50 percent reduction means that the African American student subgroup must improve proficiency by 28.5 percent (43% to 71.5%), the Hispanic student subgroup must improve by 10 percent (80-90%).
 This approach relies upon a foundational understanding that less proficient student subgroups are more likely to improve at a faster rate when compared to those subgroups already manifesting a high degree of proficiency.
 Ultimately, this approach ensures a high degree of rigor and substantially closes achievement gaps across subgroups.